Introducing… ETSI’s Technical Committee: CYBER

 Our specification TS 103 485 provides a set of considerations for industry and mechanisms to use when aiming to achieve compliance to the requirements in the General Data Protection Regulation (EU) 2016/679 (GDPR).
 TR 103 370 also provides guidelines and best practices to manage privacy, aiming to help achieve compliance with GDPR.

-In collaboration with all relevant ETSI technical committees – and in close co-operation with CEN and CENELEC – during 2022 and 2023 TC CYBER intends to actively participate in improving the cybersecurity posture of radio equipment in response to the expected Standardization Request in support of the Commission Delegated Regulation (EU) 2022/30 of 29 October 2021 activating article 3(3)(d,e,f).
+In collaboration with all relevant ETSI technical committees – and in close co-operation with CEN and CENELEC - TC CYBER actively contributed in 2021 and 2022 to the preparation of the Standardization Request in support of the Commission Delegated Regulation (EU) 2022/30 of 29 October 2021 activating article 3(3)(d,e,f).
+Mid-2022, the European Commission decided to address such Standardization Request to CEN and CENELEC only.
+TC CYBER is actively contributing to the CEN/CLC JTC13 WG8 work on this topic thanks to the existing close cooperation between TC CYBER and CEN/CLC JTC 13.

 Our most recent EN 303 645 and its complementary assessment specification and implementation guide could also be used in a certification scheme if the EC request ENISA to prepare a cybersecurity certification scheme for IoT under the Cybersecurity Act.
 Our work on security and evaluation requirements for consumer mobile device could be also of use if certification of 5G mobile devices would ever be considered.